PiyushJ1/Portfolio-Backend/README.md

 ## Additional Notes

-- Input sanitization is performed using the Validator library.
+- Input sanitisation is performed using the Validator library.
 - Nodemailer is configured with secure SMTP using port 465.
 - Error handling returns appropriate HTTP status codes to the client.